Benjamin Bathurst (courtier)

-He had married Frances, the daughter of Sir Allen Apsley of Westminster and Frances Petre, and had 3 sons and a daughter.
-His 3 sons all became MPs themselves and were Allen Bathurst, 1st Earl Bathurst (born 1684), Peter Bathurst (1687) and Benjamin Bathurst (1692).

-Involvement in the slave trade

 With his senior appointments in the Royal Africa Company and the East India Company, Bathurst was heavily involved in the slave trade.
 The Royal Africa Company was set up in 1660 to trade along the west coast of Africa.
-It shipped approximately 100,000 African slaves to the Americas (primarily the Caribbean) as part of the total Atlantic slave trade of 3.1 million by British and Portuguese traders.
+It shipped approximately 100,000 African slaves to the Americas (primarily the Caribbean).
 In 1700, Bathurst purchased Cirencester Park with earnings from commodities including Gold, Silver, cloth and spices as well as the proceeds of slavery.
 It is still owned by the Bathurst family.
 When Bathurst died, he left a fortune great enough to endow all three of his sons with country estates.